sparkfun/SparkFun_Thing_Plus_RP2350/docs/troubleshooting.md

+## LiPo Battery Connector Polarity (v10 only)

+The LiPo battery connector on v10 of the Thing Plus - RP2350 is <b>reversed</b> from SparkFun's normal 2-pin JST battery connection.
+If you are using this board with a battery, follow the silkscreen markings on the board for correct polarity.
+This means v10 is <b>incompatible</b> with all single-cell LiPo batteries SparkFun carries.
+We have a fix incoming and v11 of this board will resolve this issue.
+We'll update this and all other notes about this error once that version is released.

+## General Troubleshooting Help

 !!! info
     <p><span class="glyphicon glyphicon-question-sign" aria-hidden="true"></span> <strong>Not working as expected and need help? </strong></p>
     <p>If you need technical assistance and more information on a product that is not working as you expected, we recommend heading on over to the <a href="https://www.sparkfun.com/technical_assistance">SparkFun Technical Assistance</a> page for some initial troubleshooting.</p>